 Maryland Gov. Wes Moore signed into law the Child Victims Act of 2023 (“CVA”), which eliminates the statute of limitations for child sexual abuse cases.
 This transformative legislation allows survivors to file civil lawsuits at any time against perpetrators and their institutional enablers, regardless of when the abuse occurred.

 Maryland joined more than two dozen states that have repealed their statutes of limitations for child sex abuse claims, giving survivors a new opportunity to seek legal action for the trauma they have endured.
 Previously, limitations determined when survivors could file civil suits, often leaving them without avenues for justice.
-This legislation, which went into effect October 1, 2023, broke those barriers, ushering in an era of limitless potential for survivors.
+This legislation, which went into effect on October 1, 2023, broke those barriers, ushering in an era of limitless potential for survivors.

 The CVA substantially changed the legal framework surrounding child sexual abuse cases in Maryland.